 Compulsive Hoarding Disorder As Experienced By Others

-Friends and family members become increasingly exasperated as the symptoms become more extreme, and their loved one’s life becomes even more disrupted.
+Friends and family members become increasingly exasperated as the symptoms become more extreme.
+Their loved one’s life becomes even more disrupted.
 They want to do something but their efforts are repulsed.

 They may become angry because they are powerless.
 Eventually they may see only three solutions.
-These are (a) enforce a clear out, (b) move the hoarder to care, or (c) walk away from the problem.
+These are:

 If That Is You, Please Hold That Thought for a Moment

 Your friend or family member is not going balmy.
-They have a neurological disorder that can become less severe through professional cognitive behaviour therapy available at the NHS.
+They have a neurological disorder and can be helped.
+Their condition can become less severe through professional cognitive behaviour therapy available at the NHS.

-This treatment helps hoarders understand their condition, accept help from friends and family, and become less anxious about their disabling condition and this is a positive thing.
+This treatment helps hoarders understand their condition.
+They learn to accept help from friends and family, and become less anxious about their disabling condition and this is a positive thing.